kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 ### Conclusion and Outlook

-I want to sum up with the main conclusion: In a series of blog posts using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive for the first time.
+I want to sum up with the main conclusion: In a series of blog posts using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive and online.
+This is the most direct entry to the material.
 Understanding how all this comes about requires considerable time and effort by the reader, because he has to write a compiler and learn physics in parallel.
-But the basis for this journey are books by a renowned author.
-Sicmutils as JavaScript library is the best tool to learn these books.
+But the guarding rails for this journey are two books by a renowned author.

 After having completed the journey, people are prepared to write their own blog posts, or at least send around HTML files by e-mail to be opened locally.